danBhentschel/techio-practical-linq/markdowns/02_Background/02_lambda_expressions.template.md

-# Background Topics - Lambda Expressions
+# Background Topics - Lambda expressions

 A lambda expression is a convenient way of defining an anonymous (unnamed) function that can be passed around as a variable or as a parameter to a method call.
 Many LINQ methods take a function (called a **delegate**) as a parameter.
 Here is an example of what a lambda expression looks like: